 For over 20 years, he served on many technical program committees of international conferences and organized more than 100 international conferences and workshops, as General Chair, Program Chair, or in other positions.
 These conferences were mainly sponsored by the IEEE, in particular by the Computational Intelligence Society, the Communications Society, the Computer Society, and the Instrumentation and Measurement Society.

 Vincenzo Piuri accomplished several editorial activities.
-He is Editor-in-Chief of the IEEE Systems Journal (2013-17) and is serving or served on the editorial boards of various international journals, including the IEEE Transactions on Cloud Computing (since 2016), IEEE Transactions on Neural Networks (2002-04) and the IEEE Transactions on Instrumentation and Measurement (1997-2002).
+He is Editor-in-Chief of the IEEE Systems Journal (2013-17) and is serving or served on the editorial boards of various international journals, including the IEEE Transactions on Computers (since 2015), IEEE Transactions on Cloud Computing (since 2016), IEEE Transactions on Neural Networks (2002-04) and the IEEE Transactions on Instrumentation and Measurement (1997-2002).
 He contributed to strategic planning as member of the IEEE PSPB Strategic Planning Committee (2013, 2009-11).
 He also was Vice President for Publications both of the IEEE Systems Council (2008-11) and the IEEE Instrumentation and Measurement Society (2002-04).

 He was active also in educational activities.
 He was Chair of the IEEE Biometrics Certification Committee (2008-2013) and Vice President for Education of the IEEE Biometrics Council (2008-09).
 He was Director of the Ph.D.
 Degree Program in Computer Science, University of Milan, Italy (2005-07).
 He was Director of the International Master's Degree Program on Soft Computing for Industrial Applications (2003-04), University of Milan (Italy), with the support of the IEEE Neural Networks Society, IEEE Instrumentation and Measurement Society, INNS - International Neural Networks Society, and ENNS - European Neural Network Society; and Scientific Co-Director of the NATO-IEEE-INNS-ENNS Advanced Study Institute on Neural Networks for Instrumentation, Measurement, and Related Industrial Applications, Crema, Italy (2001).